raynaharrisphd/raynaharrisphd.github.io/_posts/2023-08-19-yoga-friday.md

 ## Comments

 This yoga class was organized by [The Courage Project](https://www.courageproject.org/) and took place near the Tahoe Meadows South Trailhead in Nevada.
 The yoga sequence designed for a younger audience, with poses referred to by animal names where possible and a focus is on syncing movement to breath.
 It contains 7 sections (open awareness, open stretch, standing breath work, floor work, balancing poses, inversions, and relaxation).
 Much of the sequence was inspired by a YouTube video called [Fun Kids Yoga w/ Kris Blunt (30 Minute Class)](https://www.youtube.com/watch?v=5sYUnnyPsRM).
 A 40-minute playlist accompanies the sequence to help sync the breath with movement and stillness.
 <figure>
 <img src="/images/yoga/fridayplan.png" style="width:80%">
 </figure>

-<iframe style="border-radius:12px" src="https://open.spotify.com/embed/playlist/7zgs64Pnw2QqlSNduyzmlc?utm_source=generator" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>